In addition to the Board and Circle Committees, EAGE also has a number of permanent committees in place:

 The objective of the Committee on Membership and Cooperation is to improve the interaction between members of the Association and to facilitate the creation and activities of local chapters and groups of special interest.
 The Committee supports the Membership and Cooperation Officer and gives advice to the Board.

 Furthermore the Committee on Membership and Cooperation is responsible for assigning event support.
-For more information on event support, please go to Support.
+For more information on this topic, please go to PACE Event Support.

 Current members of the Committee on Membership and Cooperation are: